Anti-Ramsey number of edge-disjoint rainbow spanning trees: Introduction

+\begin{remark} Note that if $n < 2t$, then $K_n$ does not have enough edges for $t$ edge-disjoint spanning trees. \end{remark}

-Many of the results mentioned above used a criterion for the existence of a rainbow spanning tree, which was first established by Schrijver \cite{Schrijver} using matroid methods, and later given graph theoretical proofs by Suzuki \cite{Suzuki} and also by Carraher and Hartke \cite{Carraher-Hartke}.
+The main tools we use are two structure theorems that characterize the existence of $t$ color-disjoint rainbow spanning trees or the existence of a \textit{color-disjoint} extension of $t$ edge-disjoint rainbow spanning forests into $t$ edge-disjoint rainbow spanning trees.
+When $t=1$, Broersma and Li \cite{BL} showed that determining the largest rainbow spanning forest of a graph can be solved by applying the Matroid Intersection Theorem.
+The following characterization was established by Schrijver \cite{Schrijver} using matroid methods, and later given graph theoretical proofs by Suzuki \cite{Suzuki} and also by Carraher and Hartke \cite{Carraher-Hartke}.

 \begin{theorem}{(\cite{Schrijver, Suzuki, Carraher-Hartke})} An edge-colored connected graph $G$ has a rainbow spanning tree if and only if for every $2\leq k\leq n$ and every partition of $G$ with $k$ parts, at least $k-1$ different colors are represented in edges between partition classes. \end{theorem}